Monthly Bird Walks

 Top 12 Whistler Christmas Birds

 Option 2: Join expert birders as they do field trips to different areas of Whistler.
-Meet at Karl Ricker's house, 3253 Archibald Way (Alta Vista) at 8 am on December 14.
+Meet at Shawn's house, 2107 Drew Dr. (Creekside) at 8 am on December 14.
 Dress warm and bring binoculars if you have them.